the-turing-way/the-turing-way/project_management/jupyter-workshop-application-20191215.md

 This workshop will nurture the Jupyter community in at least four ways:

 1. A local UK contributor community will foster further contributions, such as technical development, advocacy, institutional adoption, and funding, to support the Jupyter mission.
-  Focusing on a regional community will facilitate continuous in-person interactions among community contributors, and coordinated funding applications and advocacy mechanisms.
+  Focusing on a regional community will facilitate continual in-person interactions among community contributors, and coordinated funding applications and advocacy mechanisms.
 2. Participants who have contributed in very different ways across the Jupyter ecosystem will share similarities and differences of their experiences.
   We will feedback these observations to the Jupyter Governance team and support initiatives to harmonise and improve the contributing experience across sub-projects for new contributors and existing maintainers alike.
 3. We will grow the contributor community by identifying participation barriers and mechanisms to lower or eliminate challenges that new contributors face when choosing to contribute to Jupyter.